5 LIDAM entities

 Practical information

-We invite graduate students and faculty with an interest in international trade to participate, and to sign up for the workshop mailing list.
+We invite graduate students and faculty with an interest in international trade to participate, and to sign up for our mailing list.

 For further information on how to attend, you can contact: serena.chellini@kuleuven.be or c.depierpont@uclouvain.be